Turkey detains ministers' sons, businessmen in graft probe - sources

 | ISTANBUL

-ISTANBUL Turkish police detained sons of three ministers and several prominent businessmen in a corruption inquiry on Tuesday, state officials said, in a move widely seen as a challenge to Prime Minister Tayyip Erdogan by a powerful Islamic cleric.
+ISTANBUL Turkish police detained the sons of three cabinet ministers and several well-known businessmen as part of investigations into alleged corruption on Tuesday, state officials said, in a blow to Prime Minister Tayyip Erdogan months ahead of elections.

-Police carried out dawn raids in the main commercial city Istanbul, detaining around 20 people including business figures close to Erdogan, and searched the headquarters of state-run Halkbank in the capital Ankara, state officials and banking sources said.
-Halkbank shares fell ten percent.
+Police carried out dawn raids in the main commercial city Istanbul, detaining at least 18 people including prominent business figures, and searched the headquarters of state-run Halkbank in the capital Ankara, state officials and banking sources said.
+Halkbank shares fell some five percent.

-Turkish commentators linked the operation to U.S.-based cleric Fethullah Gulen, whose network of followers has long held influential positions in institutions from the police and secret services to the judiciary and Erdogan's AK Party.
+Turkish commentators saw the hand of powerful Islamic cleric Fethullah Gulen behind the operation, whose network of followers holds influential positions in institutions from the police and secret services to the judiciary.

-"Those who are supported by dark forces and gangs cannot set the course of this nation, of this country," Erdogan said in an apparent reference to Gulen's followers during a speech in the conservative central Anatolian city of Konya.

-"No-one from outside or inside can stir things up in my country and lay ugly traps."

-Gulen helped Erdogan's Islamist-rooted AKP Party win a growing vote in three elections since 2002; but a bitter row between the two in recent weeks risks fracturing their support base ahead of local and presidential elections next year.

-Asked about the detentions in Konya, Erdogan declined to comment on what he said was an ongoing legal process.

-Erdogan has infuriated Gulen supporters with plans to abolish private "prep" schools, many run by their Hizmet (Service) movement, providing funding and new followers.
+Erdogan and Gulen have been locked in an acrimonious row in recent weeks over government plans to abolish private "prep" schools, many of which are run by Gulen's Hizmet ("Service") movement and provide funding and new followers.

-But the rift has deeper roots in ideological differences, with many of Gulen's followers seeing him as a more progressive and pro-Western influence on Turkey than Erdogan, whose views on issues from abortion to alcohol consumption have triggered growing accusations of interference in Turkish private life.

 "It is a very bold move by the movement, one that you can't possibly ignore.
-It is a battle to curb each other's power," Ahmet Sik, a journalist detained for a year over his book on Gulen's life and influence, said of Tuesday's events.
+It is a battle to curb each other's power," said Ahmet Sik, a journalist detained for a year over his book on Gulen's life and influence.

+Gulen could not challenge Erdogan at the polls and has said he has no plans for a party.
+But with his influence, not least in the AK Party, he could undermine the authority of a man who has dominated politics for a decade.
+Erdogan's decline, though yet a distant prospect, would create huge uncertainty.

 Turkey holds local polls in 2014 that will be a test of Erdogan's power after a year that has seen unprecedented protests and riots against what some opponents see as an authoritarian style of government.
-He remains broadly popular but some see his vulnerability in anopen rift with Hizmet.

-The main opposition Republican People's Party filed a parliamentary question asking Erdogan whether he would resign or seek a vote of confidence over the corruption operation.
+He retains enormous popularity, especially in his Anatolian heartland.

-Tuesday's operation, launched by the chief prosecutor in Istanbul, appeared to consist of three investigations.
+Tuesday's operation, launched by the chief prosecutor's office in Istanbul, consisted of three separate investigations, according to the website of the mainstream daily Hurriyet.

+One involved Halkbank, one of Turkey's biggest banks, whose offices were searched.
+Halkbank officials could not immediately be reached for comment.

 He said Ali Agaoglu had been asked by the police to come and make a statement as part of the investigation.